FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/biography/1963-11-04-lena-zavaroni.md

 <h3 id="natural-causes"><a href="#natural-causes">List Of The So Called Natural Causes</a><span style="float:right;"><a title="Return To Top Of The Page" href="#top">&#8613;</a></span></h3>
 <blockquote>
 <ul>
-<p>So It is perfectly natural to believe that a patient with severe depression can make an informed choice.</p>
+<li>So It is perfectly natural to believe that a patient with severe depression can make an informed choice.</li>
-<p>So It is perfectly natural to be thin and extremely under weight.</p>
+<li>So It is perfectly natural to be thin and extremely under weight.</li>
-<p>So It is perfectly natural to not find out the root cause of the depression and treat that, but instead just isolate parts of the brain.</p>
+<li>So It is perfectly natural to not find out the root cause of the depression and treat that, but instead just isolate parts of the brain.</li>
-<p>So It is perfectly natural to have sections of your brain isolated from each other that are normally connected together.</p>
+<li>So It is perfectly natural to have sections of your brain isolated from each other that are normally connected together.</li>
-<p>So It is perfectly natural to contract Bronchopneumonia within the sterile environment of the hospital.</p>
+<li>So It is perfectly natural to contract Bronchopneumonia within the sterile environment of the hospital.</li>
-<p>So It is perfectly natural to blame your dead patient for the poor medical decisions you made as her medical practitioner.</p>
+<li>So It is perfectly natural to blame your dead patient for the poor medical decisions you made as her medical practitioner.</li>
-<p>So It is perfectly natural to use an umbrella term (Neurosurgery for Mental Disorder) instead of naming the precise procedure carried out.</p>
+<li>So It is perfectly natural to use an umbrella term (Neurosurgery for Mental Disorder) instead of naming the precise procedure carried out.</li>
 </ul>
 <p>If as her doctor claimed she had made it clear that she would again try to take her life and he believed she would.
 Why was she not SECTIONED under the related part of the mental health act of 1983? and that also proves she was not in a state of mine to make an informed choice.</p>
 <p>It should be noted that the Neurosurgery for Mental Disorder she under went would not have been able to be carried out if Lena had been SECTIONED.</p>